 On Shrove Tuesday we organised a pancake sale during break time in the school hall.
 Some very generous teachers and parents kindly made and donated lots of pancakes ready for this!
 We helped to serve them to the children with a choice of toppings including chocolate spread, lemon, sugar and golden syrup.
 Children paid 50p for a pancake and all the profits from this has been added to our South African Education fund.
 Thank you to everyone who helped and raised money with us!

-On Friday 4th March, our School Council and Eco Council joined in with the national campaign, ‘Clean for the Queen’ which is an initiative aimed at getting people to tidy up their local environment ready for the Queen’s 90th birthday in June this year.
+On 4th March, our School Council and Eco Council joined in with the national campaign to clean up our streets.
 The children had a busy hour collecting all the litter they could find on the Abbey Grounds and the housing estate near to our school.
 The children filled up lots of bags with litter which we then disposed of in the local bins.
 We were all shocked at how much litter there was and realised we would have needed lots more time to clean up all of the mess!
 The Eco Council will be thinking about continuing with keeping our environment clean throughout the school year.
 Miss Taylor was so impressed with everyone’s enthusiasm, motivation and hard work in giving up their time and helping to make a positive impact on the world around us.
 Fantastic!

 South Africa Visit